Calebh101/force-semicolon/README.md

         - Off: no line
     - Default: Error

-- force-semicolon.debugMode: setting that enables/disabled debug mode.
+- `force-semicolon.debugMode`: setting that enables/disabled debug mode.
 This enables action and report logs from this extension. **This is not recommended at all** since this floods the console with 1,000+ logs every single time you type, switch files, and save a file.
 It does that for each file when VS Code is opened, so it could output **20,000+** logs when started up.
 As you can imagine, this absolutely *decimates* performance and is highly **not** recommended to turn/keep on.
     - Default: off

 ## Commands

-- Analyze All Files (`force-semicolon.analyzeAll`): analyze all JavaScript and TypeScript files in the workspace (automatically called when the extension is loaded)
+- Analyze All Files (`force-semicolon.analyze.all`): analyze all JavaScript and TypeScript files in the workspace (automatically called when the extension is loaded)
+- Fix Missing Semicolons (Current File) (`force-semicolon.fix.current.missing`): fix all Missing Semicolon errors in the current file
+- Fix Unnecessary Semicolons (Current File) (`force-semicolon.fix.current.unnecessary`): fix all Unnecessary Semicolon errors in the current file
+- Fix Extra Semicolons (Current File) (`force-semicolon.fix.current.extra`): fix all Extra Semicolon errors in the current file
+- Fix All Semicolons (Current File) (`force-semicolon.fix.current.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon, Extra Semicolon) in the current file
+- Fix Missing Semicolons (All Open Files) (`force-semicolon.fix.open.missing`): fix all Missing Semicolon errors in all files that are open in the workspace (even if not actively selected)
+- Fix Unnecessary Semicolons (All Open Files) (`force-semicolon.fix.open.unnecessary`): fix all Unnecessary Semicolon errors in all files that are open in the workspace (even if not actively selected)
+- Fix Extra Semicolons (All Open Files) (`force-semicolon.fix.open.extra`): fix all Extra Semicolon errors in all files that are open in the workspace (even if not actively selected)
+- Fix All Semicolons (All Open Files) (`force-semicolon.fix.open.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon, Extra Semicolon) in all files that are open in the workspace (even if not actively selected)
+- Fix Missing Semicolons (All Files) (`force-semicolon.fix.all.missing`): fix all Missing Semicolon errors in all files in the current workspace
+- Fix Unnecessary Semicolons (All Files) (`force-semicolon.fix.all.unnecessary`): fix all Unnecessary Semicolon errors in all files in the current workspace
+- Fix Extra Semicolons (All Files) (`force-semicolon.fix.all.extra`): fix all Extra Semicolon errors in all files in the current workspace
+- Fix All Semicolons (All Files) (`force-semicolon.fix.all.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon, Extra Semicolon) in all files in the current workspace

 # Changelog